-Also, if you want an item to be re-used but aren’t sure where to donate or recycle it, check out the The I.D.E.A.
+- If you want an item to be re-used but aren’t sure where to donate or recycle it, check out the The I.D.E.A.
 Store in Champaign.
 It accepts items that are safe to reuse in art projects, and the list of what they’ll take is fairly large.
 It includes scraps of fabric, mismatched game pieces — even pop tabs and bottle caps.
 All are welcome to peruse their collection of art supplies, and proceeds benefit the Champaign Urbana Schools Foundation.

 Direct Service Agencies:

 - Crisis Nursery 1309 W. Hill St., Urbana: baby/child clothing, baby/childcare items, office supplies, kids’ snacks, misc. items.
 Be sure to check out the link if you’d like to donate to them, as their needs are very specific.
 They prefer new items or items in excellent condition.

 - Empty Tomb 301 N. Fourth St., Champaign: in-season clothing, household items, furniture.
 If you live in Champaign, Urbana, or Savoy, call 356-2262 to arrange pick-up of furniture donations.

 - Restoration Urban Ministries 1213 Parkland Ct., Champaign: in-season clothing, furniture, appliances, and household goods.
 Call 355-2662 or email email@example.com for drop-off hours and information.

 - Salt & Light Ministry 1512 W. Anthony Dr., Champaign; 1819 S. Philo Road, Urbana: like-new condition clothes, furniture, and household items.
 Salt and Light also takes stuff that it will recycle, such as clothes with stains/holes.